-Assessing the Economic Impact of Fisheries in Rhode Island
+Assessing the Economic Impact of the Fisheries & Seafood Sector in Rhode Island

 Project Goals and Approach:

-The primary goal of the project is to determine the direct economic impact of the fishing industry in the state of Rhode Island, including revenue and employment.
-The project also seeks to determine the indirect spillover effect into other industry sectors by the fishing industry in the state of Rhode Island, and to identify specific opportunities for growth within Rhode Island's fishing sector.
-To reach these goals, the project will involve a robust survey program, analysis of business databases, statistical modeling, report preparation, and public outreach geared towards completing the following specific objectives;
+The primary goal of the project was to determine the direct economic impact of the fishing industry in the state of Rhode Island, including revenue and employment.
+The project also seeked to determine the indirect spillover effect into other industry sectors by the fishing industry in the state of Rhode Island, and to identify specific opportunities for growth within Rhode Island's fishing sector.
+To reach these goals, the project involved a robust survey program, analysis of business databases, statistical modeling, report preparation, and public outreach geared towards completing the following specific objectives;